Virtual Account Numbers and eCommerce Fraud Prevention

 Virtual account numbers have the additional drawback of requiring some setup before use, unlike EMV chips which simply arrived in the mail for most customers.
 The banks that do still offer the service typically don't advertise it, so only those customers who go looking for it will even encounter the option.

 On the other hand, virtual account number don't require any setup on the merchant's end to accept.
 In fact, it's entirely possible you've already authorized a transaction which used a virtual account number without even knowing it.

 Merchants can support the wider use of virtual account numbers—and protect themselves at the same time—by taking them into consideration when establishing policies and procedures around customer identity verification, returns and refunds, recurring billings, and other areas of their business operations that might be impacted by temporary credit card numbers that may expire unexpectedly.

-While they may pose some challenges, merchants should embrace this technology.
+Although they may pose some challenges, merchants should always give serious consideration to embracing any technology that reduces fraud.
 By reducing true fraud, virtual account numbers can help merchants avoid chargebacks that they would otherwise have to accept.